viksant/viksant.github.io/_posts/2022-10-22-Startup_machine_THM.md

 ```
 Seems like we got an username: Maya, but for the moment we can't use it no where, so lets proceed to inyect the reverse shell

-We will use the a python reverse shell script, which is locate in /share/webshells/php, by uploading it to the webpage
+We will use the php reverse shell script, which is locate in /share/webshells/php, by uploading it to the webpage
 using the ftp server.

 >Make sure to cd into /ftp folder inside the ftp server, otherwise you wont be able to upload the file